rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 crate with the semantic version specifier `0.5.5`.
 Cargo understands [Semantic Versioning][semver]<!-- ignore --> (sometimes called *SemVer*), which is a standard for writing version numbers.
-The number `0.5.5` is actually shorthand for `^0.5.5`, which means any version that is at least `0.5.5`, but below `0.6.0`.
-These versions are public API compatible with version 0.5.5.
+The number `0.5.5` is actually shorthand for `^0.5.5`, which means any version that is at least `0.5.5` but below `0.6.0`.
+Cargo considers these versions to have public APIs compatible with version `0.5.5`.

 [semver]: http://semver.org